BeStateless/RAMCloud/README.md

 The command may be run within the dev-env or on your host, it does not matter.

-# Modifying Integration Test Packages
+# Modifying Standalone Test Packages

 Changes to command-line packages used in the development environment container need to be made to config/Dockerfile.dev, and changes to command-line packages used in the node containers running RAMCloud or ZooKeeper need to be made to config/Dockerfile.node

-Changes to the packages used in the Integration Tests (python 2.7) need to be made to config/Pipfile.
+Changes to the packages used in the Standalone Tests (python 3.7) need to be made to config/Pipfile.
 Then, within the development environment container, do the following: